ThanhPhanV/dev-configuration/readme.md

 ```
 Source: https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md

-3. Custom Themes
+### 3. Customize Themes
 I prefer robbyrussell.zsh-theme, but need some custom for better.
 I just need to add a shell time to this theme

-- Go to this path in the shell.
+Go to this path in the shell.
 This includes a lot of themes.
 ```
 cd ~/.oh-my-zsh/themes
 ```
-- Modify the robbyrussell.zsh-theme to customize this, copy all of these code and paste into the file,
+Modify the robbyrussell.zsh-theme to customize this, copy all of these code and paste into the file,
 overwrite everything
 ```
 # Prompt: show green arrow if success, red arrow if fail, then time in yellow, then cyan path